MHA10/nebultech-1.0/README.md

 In the project directory, you can run:

-## Required Versions

-npm 6.14.12\
-node v14.16.1

-## Create React App In Client Directory

-npx create-react-app client

 ### `npm start`

+## Install the Dependencies

+npm i react-router-dom react-bootstrap bootstrap

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.